 HttpContext.Current.Items and storing data in Session variable.
 In this blog post, I am going to describe what are the different scenarios where we can use

 HttpContext.Current.Items and what is the exact difference with session variable.

 HttpContext is and

-IDictionary key-value collections and that are shared across a single
+IDictionary key-value collections and those are shared across a single

 HttpContext.Current.Items is valid for a

 single HTTPRequest.
 Once after processing, server information is sent back to the browser, the variables that were set in the